Climate Action

 Looking forward

-In 2023, we will continue to work towards a net zero society.
-We will launch Tarmac’s ‘Roadmap to net zero’, which details the levers we will use to achieve net zero by 2050, and assist our stakeholders to understand the ways in which Tarmac will reach this goal.
-We are also looking forward to building on the progress we made in 2022 through collaboration and taking part in new trials and projects to help us further reach our goals.
-This includes our partnership with Leilac, where we plan to deliver the world’s first zero emissions lime plant.
+In 2024, we will continue to work towards a net zero society.
+Following the launch of Tarmac’s ‘Roadmap to net zero’, we hope to build on the progress we made in 2023 through collaboration and taking part in new trials and innovative projects to help us further reach our goals.